 Agrosilvicultural systems integrate agricultural crops with trees to optimize land productivity while improving soil health and microclimate conditions.
 These systems provide multiple benefits, including enhanced biodiversity, carbon sequestration, and improved water retention.

-- Alley cropping
+Alley cropping

 Alley cropping involves planting rows of trees or shrubs alongside annual crops to reduce soil erosion, increase organic matter, and enhance nutrient cycling (Garrett et.al., 2021).
 Research has demonstrated that alley cropping can increase soil organic carbon by 15–20% over a period of 10–15 years.
 This system also promotes biological pest control by providing habitat for beneficial insects and birds.

-- Windbreaks and shelterbelts
+Windbreaks and shelterbelts

 Windbreaks and shelterbelts consist of strategically planted trees and shrubs along field edges to reduce wind speed, protect crops from desiccation, and minimize soil erosion.
 These systems have been found to increase crop yields by 10–25% in wind-prone regions by improving microclimatic conditions and reducing evapotranspiration losses.
 Studies have also indicated that windbreaks enhance soil organic matter and microbial activity by reducing soil erosion and increasing litter decomposition.

-- Taungya system
+Taungya system

-The taungya system is a traditional agroforestry practice where crops are cultivated in the early stages of forest plantation establishment, allowing farmers to benefit from short-term agricultural yields while trees mature (Nair et.al., 2021).
+The taungya system is a traditional agroforestry practice where crops are cultivated in the early stages of forest plantation establishment, allowing farmers to benefit from short-term agricultural yields while trees mature (Nair etal., 2021).
 This system is widely practiced in tropical regions and has been credited with enhancing soil fertility, reducing deforestation pressure, and improving land-use efficiency.
 A long-term study showed that taungya systems improve soil organic matter by 30–50% over two decades.

 2. Silvopastoral Systems (Livestock + Trees)